mui/material-ui/docs/pages/blog/introducing-mui-base.md

 In contrast to Material UI, Base's components do not have any default styles.
 They provide functionality and structure, while designers and developers are responsible for the visuals.

-Each unstyled component lets developers modify or override its _slots_ - smaller subcomponents representing parts that work together.
+Each unstyled component lets developers modify or override its _slots_—smaller subcomponents representing parts that work together.
 For example, a SwitchUnstyled contains the root, thumb, input, and track slots.
 You can control props passed to each of these slots (including, perhaps most importantly, `className`) based on the component's state or even replace the default slot components with your own.